Gloomy Sunday (Ein Lied von Liebe und Tod)

 The History of the Song - and the myth surrounding it

 Gloomy Sunday was composed by Hungarian pianist and composer Rezso Seress in 1933, as Vege a vilagnak (End of the world).
-It's alternate is Szomoru Vasarnap (Sad Sunday) lyrics written by Laszlo Javor.
+It's alternate is Szomoru Vasarnap (Sad Sunday) lyrics were written by Laszlo Javor.
 The original lyrics depicted a war-stricken Hungary and a silent prayer to God.
 Javor's lyrics are a mourning to a lost lover and a pledge to commit suicide to meet said lover again in the afterlife.
 Javor's lyrics are the ones used in Gloomy Sunday.

 Lyrics for Seress' Vege a Vilagnak and literal english translation Here